BrownDog FAQ Page

 Q: I've never soldered surface mount parts before; is it difficult?

 A: Soldering SMT parts is no more difficult than through-hole parts if you have the right tools.
 I use a conical 1/64" tip which allows me to solder 0.5mm pin pitch parts without any problem; compared to that, standard SO8 (1.27mm pin pitch) parts are a piece of cake.
 Probably the most important thing is to liberally apply solder flux to the pads before you put the part down.
 I like to use felt-tipped flux pins (they look just like marker pins and you can get them from DigiKey or Mouser).
-The pads are already plated with a small amount of solder, so you can secure the part in position before you apply any additional solder.

 Do the following: